Orazio Fantasia: AFL career

 Fantasia graduated from Norwood Morialta High School in 2013.
 Fantasia played his junior football for the Payneham Norwood Union Football Club where his talent was identified by South Australian Hall of Famer Garry McIntosh who selected him in the club's senior side as a 15 year old.
 He made his senior debut for Norwood in the South Australian National Football League (SANFL) in 2013.
 In only his fourth game he was a member of their 2013 SANFL premiership side.

+Essendon

+Fantasia was drafted into the AFL by the Essendon Football Club with the 55th overall selection in the 2013 national draft.